 Safe Electricity recommends teaching children to follow these rules:

 - Never climb trees near power lines.
-Even if the power lines aren’t touching the tree, they could touch when more weight is added to the branch.
+Even if the power lines are not touching the tree, they could touch when more weight is added to the branch.

-- Kites and model airplanes should only be flown during good weather conditions in large open areas like an open park or a wide field.
-They should stay away from overhead power lines or other electrical equipment such as substations.
-If a kite gets stuck in a tree that’s near power lines, don’t climb up to get it.
+- Kites, drones and model airplanes should be flown only during good weather conditions in large open areas, like an open park or a wide field.
+Keep these items away from overhead power lines or other electrical equipment, such as substations.
+If a kite gets stuck in a tree near power lines, do not climb up to get it.
 Electricity can travel down kite strings or wires.
+Do not attempt to free something stuck in a power line.
 Contact your electric utility for assistance.

 - Don’t play on or around pad-mounted electrical equipment.
-These are often green metal “box” transformers on cement pads.
+These are often green metal “boxes” on cement pads and contain transformers.

-- Never go into an electric substation for any reason.
-Electric substations contain high-voltage equipment; even raising your hand inside one can cause an arc that may result in an electric shock.
-Never attempt to retrieve a pet, ball or any toy from these areas.
+- Never go into an electric substation.
+Electric substations contain high-voltage equipment; even raising your hand inside one can cause an arc that may cause an electric shock.
+Never attempt to retrieve a pet, ball, or any toy from these areas.
 Call your electric utility instead.

 - Immediately seek shelter if lightning or thunder is present while playing outdoors.

 When designing a tree house or outdoor play area for children, take preventive precautions before starting your project.
 Do not install playground equipment or swimming pools underneath or near power lines.
-Installation of either will require some digging; be sure to call your local underground utility locating service to have buried lines marked so you can avoid serious injury and damage.
+Installation of either will require digging; call your local underground utility locating service to have buried lines marked, so you can avoid serious injury and damage.

-Protect all family members from serious shock and injuries by installing Ground Fault Circuit Interrupters (GFCIs) on outdoor outlets and in interior room where water is present.
-GFCIs shut off power instantly if they detect a problem.
+Protect all family members from serious shock and injuries by installing ground fault circuit interrupters (GFCIs) on outdoor outlets and in interior rooms where water is present.
+A GFCI shuts off power instantly if it detects a problem.
 Use portable GFCIs for outdoor outlets that don’t have them.
 GFCIs are affordably priced and found at hardware stores.

-Make sure all of your family members know to stay away from downed power lines and wires, and tell children to report any fallen or dangling wires to an adult.
-Downed power lines are extremely dangerous for children as well as adults.
-Always assume that any power line is fully charged and stay far away.
-Call your local electric company immediately if you or your child encounters a downed power line, and include this number with other posted emergency phone numbers.
+Make sure your family members know to stay away from downed power lines and wires and tell children to report any fallen or dangling wires to an adult.
+Downed power lines are dangerous; always assume any power line is energized and stay far away.
+Call your local utility immediately if you or your child encounters a downed power line and include this number with other posted emergency phone numbers.